 Welcome to the Administration Division!
 We handle all activities related to the process of running the organization and we are happy and ready to assist you!
 Our division manages the Executive Offices including the National President, Executive Director; and all other National Officers; runs the daily operations of the building and its grounds; includes the Administrative Assistants team as well as the IT department.
 Our division also includes Constitution and Bylaws, NEC management, the Cavalcade of Memories and all archival and historic item preservation projects.
 We look forward to hearing from you!

-Tamara Shumate, Director of Administration
+Tamara Shumate, Deputy Executive Director